 The Gleason grade tells you how fast the cancer might spread.
 It grades tumors on a scale of 1 through 5.
 You may have different grades of cancer in one biopsy sample.
-The two main grades are added together.
+The two most common grades are added together.
 This gives you the Gleason score.
 The higher your Gleason score, the more likely the cancer can spread beyond the prostate:

 The following tests may be done to determine whether the cancer has spread:

 Treatment depends on many things, including your Gleason score and your overall health.
 Your doctor will discuss your treatment options.

 If you are older, your doctor may recommend simply monitoring the cancer with PSA tests and biopsies.